 Employees also have responsibility under health and safety law to:

 - Take care of their own health and safety and that of others.

 - Cooperate with you to help comply with health and safety legislation.

 - Follow any instructions or health & safety training video you provide.

 - Tell you about any work situations that present a serious and imminent risk.

 - Let you know about any other failings they identify in your health and safety arrangements.

-Most employers have turned to Online Inductions to help safely and efficiently induct their workforce.
+Most employers have turned to Online health & safety inductions to help safely and efficiently induct their workforce.

-Or for further information contact our team for free, no obligation advice on a health & safety training video
+Or for further information contact our team for free, no obligation advice on a health & safety site induction video

 Edited by: – Sarah Lond